-This page includes frequently asked questions (FAQs) for Cochrane Information Specialists (CISs) conducting search peer review for Cochrane Review Groups in Editorial Manager (EM) and for the pilot Editorial Independence and Efficiency Project (EIEP).
+This page includes frequently asked questions (FAQs) about search peer review.
+It is intended for members of the Cochrane Information Specialist (IS) Search Peer Review Team, Managing Editors, Cochrane authors and information specialists.
+These FAQs address processes for the Cochrane IS Search Peer Review Team to conduct search peer review in Editorial Manager (EM) and to support the pilot Editorial Independence and Efficiency Project (EIEP).

-The Central Editorial Service is requesting CISs to peer review the search methods in submissions of protocols, full reviews and updates.
-You will complete and submit your peer review in Editorial Manager (EM).
+As a member of the IS Search Peer Review Team or as a Cochrane IS assigned the Information Specialist Reviewer Task in EM, you will be invited by email to peer review the search methods in submissions of protocols, full reviews and updates.
+You will complete and submit your peer review in EM.
 Using EM, you will assess two main elements of the submission:

 - the MECIR search conduct and reporting standards for protocols, reviews and updates